7. General Settings » Graphs & Storage¶

 QUIC |

-Matches Google’s QUIC protocol on UDP port 80 and 443 |
+Matches Google’s QUIC protocol on UDP ports 80 and 443 |

 UDP-QUIC |

-Matches UDP traffic not part of the QUIC protocol |
+Matches UDP traffic that is not part of the QUIC protocol |

 MEMCACHED |